elacroix92/tempecell/README.md

 README
 ================
 Emily Lacroix
-9/18/2020
+2/25/2021

-This repo contains the code and data to reproduce all results and figures in the 2020 Biogeochemistry publication: **Effects of Moisture and Physical Disturbance on Pore-Scale Oxygen Content and Anaerobic Metabolisms in Upland Soils**.
+This repo contains the code and data to reproduce all results and figures in the 2021 Science of the Total Environment publication:
+**Effects of Moisture and Physical Disturbance on Pore-Scale Oxygen Content and Anaerobic Metabolisms in Upland Soils**.

 `TempeCell_MasterSpreadsheet.xlsx` contains all of the data used in analyses as well as a README tab explaining data types and units.
 The R